Ibaslogic/Ibaslogic/src/posts/2020-02-02-gatsby-tutorial-from-scratch-for-beginners/gatsby-tutorial-from-scratch-for-beginners.md

 First, you need to understand the project structure.
 So let’s take a look at some of the important files and folders inside the project directory.

-## Inside the Project directory
+## Inside the Project Directory

 Having worked with React, I expect that you should be familiar with the project (folders and files) structure.
 But to be on the same page, I will quickly touch some of the important folders and files.

 The `node_modules` folder contains all the third-party libraries as well as Gatsby itself.
 This directory will also contain packages you’ll be installing through npm later in the tutorial.
 The `public` folder will contain the public asset of your site and will hold your static files.

 The `src` folder will contain all of your working files.
 This is where you’ll spend most of your time.
 Inside this folder, we have the `pages` directory.
 This is a very important directory inside the Gatsby project.
 Any files inside this folder automatically become static pages with paths based on their filename.